productbuilder/pb-frt-lib-iframe-api/README.md

 # PBIframeApi

-The `PBIframeApi`` is a JavaScript class designed for interacting with an iframe, commonly used for embedding a Product Builder aconfigurator.
+The `PBIframeApi`` is a JavaScript class designed for interacting with an Product Builder Configurator that is embedded within an iframe.
 This class facilitates communication and data exchange between your web application and the in the iframe mbedded configurator.

 ## Prerequisite: Whitelisting the URL with ProductBuilder